vudiep411/Express-JWT-Auth/README.md

 <h1  align="center">Express User Auth microservice</h1>
-<p  align="center">User authentication micro service using Express, Node.js, authorize and authenticate users using JWT(JsonWebToken).
-Register a user login and this service will return a jwt token back</p>
+<p  align="center">User authentication micro service using Express, Node.js, authorize and authenticate users using JWT (JsonWebToken).
+Register a user login and this service will return a jwt token back to the client side.
+User data will be saved in MongoDb</p>

 ## What's in here?
 *jwt* for authentication<br/>